rirat-0/SmartHomeProject/README.md

 or installing a private instance on a server of your own.
 If you chose the latter the following guide may be
 helpful: https://nodered.org/docs/getting-started/raspberrypi .

 For this project you will want to use three mqtt-input nodes.
-Twoe are for the sensors within the CCS811 and one for the OLED-Shield.
+Two are for the sensors within the CCS811 and one for the OLED-Shield.
 The mqtt-nodes for the sensors are only for debugging and testing of the outputs of the CCS811, making them optional.
-The third input-node is not optional since it will be used to connect to a discord-node which will make a bot send a message to a dedicated channel on a server.
+The third input-node is not optional since it will be used to connect to a Discord-node which will make a bot send a message to a dedicated channel on a server.

 To make a Discord bot follow the given guide to make a bot account: https://www.freecodecamp.org/news/create-a-discord-bot-with-python/